AsakuraMisaki/clientSide/notes/vue$webpack.md

 * It is not recommended to `npm install -g webpack`

-> some unexpected errors will happen with using global webpack command to build a particular project *(!) the errors is updating*
+> some unexpected errors will happen with using global webpack command to build a particular project<br>
+*(!) the errors is updating*

 * `module.exports = SET:object`